This is the Part 2 of our two part adult fairy tale. Can you find the Biblical overtones and guess the point?

 Of course, no one slept well that night.
 They tossed and turned, worrying about Leba.
 And when the sun began rising in the east, Namow awoke and went to his room.
 But Leba just lay there with eyes closed, his fever unabated.

-From time to time during the day, he'd open his eyes and look at his family keeping vigil at his bedside.
-But only when he looked at Niac would there be the slightest sign of recognition.
 And three times a day he was given tea with the aloe vera extract, but the fever did not break.
 Rather, it seemed to be getting worse.
 And gloom descended on the family for the first time . . .

 And in the morning of the third day, when Leba seemed to be at his weakest, he opened his eyes and for a moment all became clear.
 He reached out for his father and in a whisper asked, "Papa, am I going to die?"